Restoration of 4G services will boost economic recovery in JK: Trade bodies | Education

 Private Schools Association of Jammu and Kashmir (PSAJK) termed the restoration of 4G internet as helpful for the student community.

 ''The 4G internet will definitely help our students who had been at a huge disadvantage over the last so many months.
-It was kind of a collective punishment to us for no fault and it pushed us years back.
+It was kind of collective punishment to us for no-fault and it pushed us years back.
 Our schools suffered, other educational institutes suffered as no one could work at its optimum,'' said PSAJK president G N Var.
-He, however, said the government could have shown a small courtesy by announcing its restoration with a small apology.
+He, however, said the government could have shown some courtesy by announcing its restoration with a small apology.

 The association also demanded compensation for the loss caused due to internet blockade.